Custom Domains

 To manage custom domains, follow these steps:

-2. Open the Environments page for your app.
+From Apps, go to the Environments page of your app.

 If you already have a signed SSL/TLS certificate, skip to Uploading Your Own Custom Domain Certificate, below.